uchexm/OOP-School-library/README.md

 The application is a console application, which means that it is operated from the command line.
 This makes it easy to use the application on any computer that has a terminal emulator.
 OOP School Library is a useful tool for managing a school library.
 It is easy to use and can be customized to meet the specific needs of a library.
 Here are some additional details about the application:
-The application is written in Ruby.
+The application is written in the Ruby programming language.
 The application is open source and available on GitHub.
 The application is licensed under the MIT License.